RaySuhyunLee/snucse_os/README.md

 ## 3. Improvements
+### Settings
+ We make a new flag (CONFIG_IMPROVEMENT) in /arch/arm/configs/artik10_defconfig.
+Our improvement is in the CONFIG_IMPROVEMENT condition.

+### Fork
 Not every tasks are independent, there are tasks which have certain relations.
 We can group threads that share the same memory space as thread group.
 It would be better to allocate these tasks into one CPU to improve performance.
+To be specific, when the task_struct forked, it call select_task_rq_wrr in `wake_up_new_task` function.
+So we compare

 ## Lessons Learned
 * Most build errors are your eye problems.
 Read error messages carefully!